 The Painted Desert

 If you drive around this area you’ll see beautiful colors that give the Painted Desert it’s name.
-It extends from around Cameron and Tuba City in the east down to the Petrified Forest.
-If you really want to take it in and go on some trails, the Petrified Forest National Park is probably the way to go.
+It extends from around Cameron and Tuba City in the east down to the Petrified Forest National Park.

 Some little interesting facts on Tuba City: